Finance & Investment

 Confusing principal limit with cash in hand

 The principal limit is the gross amount you can borrow.
-Upfront costs (MIP, origination, closing) typically reduce your net proceeds by $15,000 to $25,000 on a $400,000 home.
+Upfront costs (MIP, origination, closing) reduce net proceeds by $15,000 to $25,000 on a $400,000 to $500,000 home.

-Not accounting for an existing mortgage
+Not accounting for an existing mortgage at closing

-Overestimating proceeds on very high-value homes
+Overestimating proceeds on high-value homes

 Skipping HUD-required counseling